Background

 So how can you tell the difference?

+I'm going to teach you a few ways.
 These are kind of tests to tell apart a real victim from a narcissist who believes himself to be a victim.

-Now, of course, when I say he, it's a she, when I say him, it's a her, etc., half of all narcissists nowadays are women.
+Now, of course, when I say he, it's a she, when I say him, it's a her, etc., etc., half of all narcissists nowadays are women.
 Women's lib, equality is upon us.

 And for those of you who are lucky enough, fortunate enough, do not know who I am.
 My name is Sam Vaknin.
 I'm the author of Malignant Self-Love and Narcissism Revisited.
-I am a former visiting professor of psychology and a current member of the faculty of SIAS-CIBA.
+I am a former visiting professor of psychology and a current member of the faculty of SIAS-CIAPS.

 So let's delve right into the quagmire and swamp of victimhood.